 September: Third Friday in September OTA and OTAA nominations are due in the Graduate School.
 The Outstanding Thesis Award (OTA) recognizes and rewards a graduate student whose thesis has been identified by the Graduate School as outstanding among all those submitted during the previous academic year.
-The Outstanding Teaching Graduate Assistant Award (OTAA) is designed to recognize and reward Graduate Assistants for outstanding performance in teaching and instruction.
+The Outstanding Teaching Assistant Award (OTAA) is designed to recognize and reward Graduate Assistants for outstanding performance in teaching and instruction.
 By October 1st: OTA theses and OTAA nominations go to the Graduate Student Award Committee (GSAC).
-By Mid October: UFSC makes the recommendations to the Graduate School Dean in time to notify recipients for the Graduate Student Recognition Luncheon at the end of October.
+By Mid October: GSAC makes the recommendations to the Graduate School Dean.
+Recipients are invited to the Graduate Student Honor's Day Luncheon at the end of October.

 October: First Monday in October RGGS proposals due to the Graduate School (first round).
 The RGGS program supports research initiated and conducted by eligible graduate students.
 Subject to availability of funds.
 Up to $500 each; $20,000 usually available for the academic year.
-Second week of October RGGS proposal forwarded to the RPAB for review.
+Second week of October RGGS proposals forwarded to the RPAB Commitee for review.

 October: Graduate School Fair

 February: First Monday in February RGGS proposals due to the Graduate School.
 The RGGS program supports research initiated and conducted by eligible graduate students.
 Subject to availability of funds.
 Up to $500 each; $20,000 usually available for the academic year.
 The following week, proposal are forwarded to the RPAB for review (second round) and to make RGGS funding recommendations to the Graduate School.

-March 1: RPAB makes RGGS funding recommendations to Graduate Dean.
+March 1: RPAB Committee makes RGGS funding recommendations to Graduate Dean.
 Recipients are invited to the Graduate School Honor's day Luncheon at the end of October.

 April 1: Applicants are notified